 The carbon-rich material (brown) will comprise most of the bulk of the finished compost, while the nitrogen-rich material (green) will get it all rotting actively and add valuable nutrients.

-reducing the size of your material before adding it to the compost heap is probably the best single step you can take to make your heap rot down quicker.
+Reducing the size of your material before adding it to the compost heap is probably the best single step you can take to make your heap rot down quicker.
 It doesn't need to be shredded, though is better if you can do this or at least cut or break it up in some way to help the decomposers get into the plant matter and speed things up.
-Cutting trimmings up into smaller pieces with secateurs when pruning for instance.
 If I can't shred things, then I aim for no bigger than 4-6" though this increases when I'm tired or have lots to do.

 All life requires water to be active, the compost heap is very much a place of life.
-Thoroughly saturate your compost heap when it is made with a few watering cans or buckets of water and keep it covered to retain the moisture after this.
+Saturate your compost heap when it is made with a watering can or bucket of water and keep it covered to retain the moisture after this.
 If you add a lot of fresh shredded material at one time, it is surprising how much water it will soak up.
-Give it a thorough watering until it begins to trickle (not flood!) out of the sides and bottom.

 Once made and left to rot, your heap should have a cover to stop rain from getting in and to stop it drying out.

 4 - Oxygen to breathe is good